 Today is the Memorial of St. Agatha.
 Gospel reading at Mass comes from Mark 5.
 A woman afflicted with hemorrhages for twelve years came up behind Jesus in the crowd and touched his cloak.
 She said, "If I but touch his clothes, I shall be cured."
 And she was immediately healed.

 I start to think about faith and prayer again.
 I see faith as a gift from God because I cannot in any way make my faith stronger by will, but I could trust in him more.
 It's clear that if I don't trust in God, I have no faith.
-Therefore, by trusting in God, I should receive faith from him
+Therefore, by trusting in God, I should receive faith from him.

 I also believe that if I trust in God, he will show me how to pray in each situation.
 If I pray for a miracle and no miracle happens, it doesn't necessarily mean that my faith is weak ~ it could be that I am praying against God's wish.